Brown teal: Breeding

 Nest of dry grass near water or under shelter of large Carex, heavily lined with down.
 A clutch of four to eight creamy-brown eggs is laid.
 Incubation is done by only the female and takes 27–30 days.
 The male stays in his territory as a guard, aggressive to all other waterfowl.

 Distribution & conservation

 This species is endangered and occurs predominantly on offshore islands but also in predator-proof sanctuaries on the mainland such as Tawharanui Regional Park.
 Formerly, it was widespread on the New Zealand mainland, but it disappeared there due to introduced predators like cats, dogs and rats, which easily preyed on this unwary, weakly flying bird.
 According to the IUCN categorization as VU D1, fewer than 1000 adult birds remain.
 The species has recently been upgraded to endangered by Birdlife International (Birdlife 2007), and the change will be reflected in the next update of the IUCN red list.

+Apart from Fiordland's Arthur Valley, there is only one other site in the South Island where brown teal live in the wild: since 2017, the Department of Conservation and Project Janszoon have released just under 300 of the waterfowl in the Awapoto River in Abel Tasman National Park.
+The birds are successfully breeding in that location.